ddev/ddev/docs/content/users/install/docker-installation.md

     ## macOS

-    The two easy docker providers for macOS are Colima and Docker Desktop for Mac.
+    The two easy Docker providers for macOS are Colima and Docker Desktop for Mac.
 You only need one of them.

     ### Colima

-    [Colima](https://github.com/abiosoft/colima) is the preferred docker provider for macOS.
-Colima is an open-source project that bundles the container management tool [lima](https://github.com/lima-vm/lima) with a docker (linux) back-end.
+    [Colima](https://github.com/abiosoft/colima) is the preferred Docker provider for macOS.
+Colima is an open-source project that bundles the container management tool [lima](https://github.com/lima-vm/lima) with a Docker (Linux) back-end.
 This is similar to what Docker Desktop actually does, but Colima and Lima are entirely open-source and just focused on running containers.
 They work on both `amd64` and `arm64` (M1) macs.
 Colima does not require installation of Docker Desktop, or does it require paying a license fee to Docker, Inc., and it seems to be the most stable alternative at this time.

     Reasons to use Colima include: